How Does 3PL Logistics Work?

 Role of a Third-Party Logistics Company

 3PL providers will take over the roles mentioned above.
-Depending on the size of your organization, a 3PL provider could take on a number of additional roles but typically, for a small to medium-sized business, these will consist of warehousing, shipping and receiving and distribution (transport).
+Depending on the size of your organization, a 3PL logistics provider could take on a number of additional roles, but typically for a small to medium-sized business these will consist of warehousing, shipping and receiving and distribution (transport).
 There are many other aspects a 3PL provider may handle.
 Perhaps one of the most interesting is to gain knowledge of your direct market.
 One example is…

 Let’s use a fictional example to demonstrate how a 3PL can benefit your business.
 Megan, the former owner of a West Coast boutique wine store, began using a 3PL to ship cases of wine to her customers due to reduced cost, streamlined services and ease of use.